gdraheim/docker-systemctl-replacement/INIT-DAEMON.md

 down the running services.
-The docker-systemctl-replacement does implement that function - so where "systemctl default" will run a "systemctl start" on all "is-enabled" services, the inverse "system halt" command will run a "systemctl stop" on all those services.
+The docker-systemctl-replacement does implement that function - so where "systemctl default" will run a "systemctl start" on all "is-enabled" services, the inverse "systemctl halt" command will run a "systemctl stop" on all those services.

 Of course it would be possible to write a second script to